MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-discover.md

 1. Under **Step 2: Download Azure Migrate appliance**, select either **.VHD file** or **.zip file**, and then select **Download**.

-## Step 2: Install source appliance VM OS
+## Step 2: Install source appliance VM OS (.zip file only)

-In this step, you download the operating system (OS) ISO for the source appliance virtual machine (VM) on the source Hyper-V server.
+This task applies only if you downloaded the .zip file option.
+You download the operating system (OS) ISO for the source appliance virtual machine (VM) to the source Hyper-V server.

 1. Go to the [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022), then select and download the Windows Server 2022 ISO file.